Ridge, New York

-Ridge is a hamlet and census-designated place (CDP) in the town of Brookhaven, Suffolk County, New York, United States.
-The population was 13,336 at the 2010 census.
+Ridge is a hamlet and census-designated place (CDP) located within the Town of Brookhaven, in Suffolk County, on Long Island, in New York, United States.
+The population was 13,271 at the time of the 2020 census.

 History

 The Longwood Estate

 In 1693, William "Tangier" Smith, who owned a homestead in Setauket, was allowed to purchase a large tract of land on the South Shore of Long Island in recognition of his being mayor of Tangier in Africa.
 The land, called Manor St. George, stretched from the Carmans River (then called the Connecticut River) in the west to the edge of the town of Southampton in the east, with a northern border around present-day New York State Route 25, as much as 81,000 acre of land.
 He made his manor seat on the South Shore in present-day Mastic, and the northern part, now the south side of Ridge, was called "The Swamp" or "Longswamp".
 A house wasn't built at Longswamp until after the American Revolution.
 In 1817, William Sydney Smith inhabited the house and changed the name to Longwood.

 In 1955, what then remained of William Smith's original manor was primarily located in Ridge and was surrounded by the world growing up around it, in the form of the Brookhaven National Laboratory and the surrounding areas becoming increasingly populated.
 Longwood's 750 acre fell into the hands of Elbert Clayton Smith, who immediately moved his family from California to live there.
 He seems to have been very generous to his new community; his donations included 51 acre to the school board for the construction of Longwood High School and 6 acre to Middle Island Presbyterian Church.
 In 1967, Elbert Smith died, and the Longwood Estate was carved into housing developments and nearly destroyed until enough noise was made about preservation to have the house and 35 acre of land given to the Town of Brookhaven in 1974.
 The Smith Estate was added to the National Register of Historic Places in 1981.